Guide to Visiting Taipei, Taiwan for the First Time

 InPage Hotel and Hostel Taipei

-InPage Hotel and Hostel is mostly a hostel type property so there’s a shared bathroom access.
-I know a lot of my readers are females so I recommend InPage Hostel and Hotel because they have female only guest rooms.
+InPage Hotel and Hostel is mostly a hostel type property, so there’s shared bathroom access.
+I know a lot of my readers are females, so I recommend InPage Hostel and Hotel because they have female only guest rooms.

 Just be sure to indicate during your booking if you want female only guest rooms by inputting it into the special request box.